#brand

 - Extra underwear

-- Painkillers (if necessary and prescribed by your doctor) or over-the-counter medication such as Advil or Tylenol.
+- Painkillers (if necessary and prescribed by your doctor) or over-the-counter medication such as Advil or Tylenol for those painful periods.
 If you’re flying, make sure the medication is in the original packaging for airport security reasons.

 - A stylish pair of period pants or period dress (aka something flowy that lets you breathe)